justinwhall/gatsby-wordpress-netlify-starter/README.md

 # Gatsby + WordPress + Netlifly Starter

-A starter skeleton that leveraged the WordPress API for [Gatsby](https://github.com/gatsbyjs/gatsby/).
+A starter skeleton that leverages the WordPress API for [Gatsby](https://github.com/gatsbyjs/gatsby/).
 Support for Continuous integration with Netlifly.
 Publishing posts call the Netlifly build hook.
 Deploy to Netlifly stage or production enviroment when updating a WordPress post or page.

 ## Dependencies